Infineon/mtb-template-cat1/README.md

 * CYT2Bxx
 * XMC71xx
 * XMC72xx
+* CYT4DNx

 ## BSP Configuration

 The BSP has a few hooks that allow its behavior to be configured.
 Some of these items are enabled by default while others must be explicitly enabled.
 Items enabled by default are specified in the {{ name }}.mk file.
 The items that are enabled can be changed by creating a custom BSP or by editing the application makefile.

 Components:
-* CM0P_SLEEP - Cortex-M0+ pre-built image to start the CM4.
+* CM0P_SLEEP - Cortex-M0+ pre-built image to start the CM4 or CM7_0 core.
+* DUAL_CM0P_SLEEP - Cortex-M0+ pre-built image to start both cores in dual core CM7 applications.
 * CM0P_CRYPTO - Cortex-M0+ pre-built image to start the CM4 and perform cryptographic operations.
 * CM0P_BLESS - Cortex-M0+ pre-built image to start the CM4 and perform BLE operations.
 * CM0P_SECURE - Cortex-M0+ pre-built image for PSoC 64.